 Do you have to let your insurance company know if you have had a heart attack?

-Most insurers will ask detailed questions about your condition, however, our European travel insurance for people with heart conditions has no medical questionnaire.
+Most insurers will ask detailed questions about your condition.

 Failure to declare pre-existing medical conditions with your insurer could invalidate any claim you may have to make, which would probably leave you facing expensive medical bills.